joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 The simple combat of this game must not be overlooked, it is an satisfying gameplay loop where you can gain boosts for attack, defense and experience, as you hit enemies and chain attacks together.
 It is simple in execution (just spamming the attack button and using magic sometimes), but extremely addicting and fun, as you can slash enemies faster and faster due to the status boosts.

-The music cannot be understated, a fantastic sountrack that keeps you on your toes the whole way through.
+The music cannot be understated, a fantastic soundtrack that keeps you on your toes the whole way through.
 Each dungeon will come with some upgrades to get, which will open up the game to more areas of the island and let you reach places you hadn't before, almost like a Metroidvania, but without much backtracking.

 I think this game does everything it accomplishes to do extremely well, it's probably the best of its kind, which is why it's on this spot.